 Consider a Temp Job From Technical Staffing Agency

 Again, taking a position at a staffing agency is better than holding out for the “perfect” position.
 If there’s nothing perfect available, then you’ll have to make do with what is out there.
 Applying to jobs is great, but not every job is advertised.
 Staffing agencies in particular don’t always advertise what they’re hiring for.
 That can be due for a variety of factors, but often it’s because the position is with a high-paying client who doesn’t want to be deluged in resumes.
 The other benefit to applying for a staffing agency is that your resume can be up for multiple positions at the same time – after all, they don’t get paid unless YOU do.
 They’re trying to get you hired at the highest paying job they can find of all the positions their client hands over.
 Applying to a staffing agency has more benefits than at first glance.

 Want to know more?
 Check out 9 Ways a Temp Agency Help Job Seekers

 Don’t Be Discouraged by the Rejection

 Rejection in the engineering industry, especially when you’re just starting out, is extremely common.
 There will be plenty of times when you don’t hear anything back.
 As time goes on, people are prone to growing apathetic and stop applying to anything at all.
-That can be countered by setting short-term goals with how many job applications to fill out each week – and then make sure you meet them!
+That can be countered by setting short-term goals with how many job applications to fill out each week – and then making sure you meet them!
 Applying for an engineering job without experience means that your current job is to do everything you can to secure an entry-level engineering job, even without traditional experience.